rgwan/librech551/README.md

 Build & Usage
 ----------

-Build:Type 'make' in "usbisp" directory.
+Build: Type 'make' in "usbisp" directory.

-Install: Copy wchisptool to PATH by yourself.
+Install:Type 'make install' in 'usbisp' directory, you can also pass DESTDIR to the script to describe installation path.

 In Linux, there's no driver required.